nireo/upfi/README.md

 go run main.go
 ```

+## Running the JSON API

+To run the JSON API you need to run the main file with a given argument.
+If the `json` argument is not provided the service is started using the template version which is more lightweight.

+The JSON API can be used as a base to build your own client with.
+I'm planning on creating a react client for upfi that will take a lot of time to finish.

 ## Reset information

 There is the functionality to remove all files and all user data.
 This can be done by simply running: